PKua007/rampack/docs/observables.md

     * `y` - y coordinate of the axis
     * `z` - z coordinate of the axis

+> Since v1.2.0 `"xyz"` value for the `comp` argument was introduced and was made its default value.

 ### Class `q_tensor`

+> Since v1.2.0

 ```python
 q_tensor(